1. Form an organizing committee

 6. Practice with your presenters or test drive your technology

 Schedule a time to run through the agenda and answer any questions that your presenters may have.
 If hosting a virtual teach-in, use the time to also ensure that all cameras and microphones work well, pictures and sound are clear, and that volunteers handling the technology are comfortable with what they need to do (e.g., switching between presenters, monitoring questions from the audience, etc.).

 7. Community outreach

-Reach out to your local news outlets with resources from the ACS Public Relations Guidebook (PDF).
+Reach out to your local news outlets.
 Create flyers and share them to local schools, teachers, and community groups who may be interested in attending the event.
 Partner with local businesses and leaders who can promote with you.

 8. Advertise via social media

 Publicize your event on the main CCEW Facebook page.
 Request ACS and CCEW as a cohost of your event to add your event to the CCEW Facebook and website calendar.
 Use artwork from the Design Toolkit for your social media events and posts.